vvo/live/.github/ISSUE_TEMPLATE/scheduled-guest.md

 GOAL: _TOPIC_

-Reminder:
-- Star and Watch the [mutualfun/live](https://github.com/MutualFun/live/) repo for updates.

 Checklist:
-- [ ] Check Mic level
+- [ ] Check Mic level (record audio test to confirm)
 - [ ] Check Social content
 - [ ] Guest check-in
 - [ ] Check GitHub Dashboard
 - [ ] Turn off notifications/phone
-- [ ] Hit record on Zencastr
+- [ ] Hit record on backup audio

+Intro: Time for MutualFun

+Reminder:
+- Star and Watch the [mutualfun/live](https://github.com/MutualFun/live/) repo for updates.

 Agenda
 1. Join the chat and say hi.
 2. Write some code
 3. Chat a bit

+Outro: Thanks and this has been MutualFun

 Sample Tweet: